greyli/twilio-presentation/README.md

 (venv) $ flask run
 ```

-Now open http://localhost:5000, enter the username and the default password `test` to start the presentation, then open more tabs to test.
+Now open http://localhost:5000/present to start the presentation, then open more tabs on http://localhost:5000 to join the presentation.